 This is the Everything-PR canonical reference on food crisis communications.
-The operating brief for any CPG, restaurant, foodservice, or hospitality brand whose category includes any version of the question: is this safe?
+The operating brief for any CPG, restaurant, foodservice, or hospitality brand whose category includes any version of that question.

 Why Food Crises Are Different